Deep-Symmetry/dysentery/README.md

 helps to identify what parts of the packet change when you do something on the device being analyzed.

-To further help with our analysis, if a byte has a value that we expect, it is colored green; if it has an unexpected value, it is colored red.
-If you see any red values, please let us know!
+To further focus analysis, if a byte has a value that we expect, it is colored green; if it has an unexpected value, it is colored red.
+If you see any red values, they show areas where puzzles remain to be solved.
 Bytes which are expected to contain text are rendered as text rather than hex, to make them more readable.

 <img src="doc/assets/PacketWindow.png" width="800" alt="Packet Window">